High-level environmental sustainability guidelines for large accelerator facilities: Refocusing large accelerator facilities towards environmental sustainability

 \subsection{Resource consumption reduction}

 Accelerators are fundamentally resource consumptive.
-Some examples are: consumption of fossil fuels in the removal of tonnes of tunnelling material; using concrete as shielding which emits large amounts of \acrshort{co2e} in its production process~\cite{ARUPstudyCLICILC}; \acrshort{randd} towards new components often requiring multiple test stages and the machining of parts resulting in waste; the loss of increasingly scarce resources, such as helium~\cite{helium} through deteriorating systems\cite{HeliumRecoveryMcGill}; and the consumption of electricity, particularly through cooling, cryogenics and the powering of magnets and radio-frequency systems.
-Currently, some of the world's largest accelerator facilities consume up to an order of hundreds of \acrshort{mw} of wall-plug power, leading to annual energy consumption of Tera-Watt hours per year (TWh/yr).
-For example, ESS have a maximum energy consumption estimation of $270\,$GWh/yr~\cite{ESSpower}, whilst the CERN laboratory consumes up to $1.3\,$TWh/yr depending on its operating regime~\cite{CERNpower}.
+Some examples are: consumption of fossil fuels in the removal of tonnes of tunnelling material; using concrete as shielding which results in the emission of large amounts of \acrshort{co2e} from its production process~\cite{ARUPstudyCLICILC}; \acrshort{randd} towards new components often requiring multiple test stages and the machining of parts resulting in waste; the loss of increasingly scarce resources, such as helium~\cite{helium} through deteriorating systems~\cite{HeliumRecoveryMcGill}; and the consumption of electricity, particularly through cooling, cryogenics and the powering of magnets and radio-frequency systems.
+Currently, some of the world's largest accelerator facilities consume hundreds of \acrshort{mw} of wall-plug power, leading to annual energy consumption on the order of Terawatt-hours per year.
+For example, the European Spallation Source (\acrshort{ess}) has a maximum energy consumption estimation of $270\,$GWh/yr~\cite{ESSpower}, whilst the CERN laboratory consumes up to $1.3\,$TWh/yr depending on its operating regime~\cite{CERNpower}.